Generic Name: rivastigmine (RIV-a-STIG-meen)

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of kidney problems, certain heart problems (eg, slow or irregular heartbeat, sick sinus syndrome), seizures (eg, epilepsy), stomach or bowel problems (eg, an ulcer), lung or breathing problems (eg, asthma, chronic obstructive pulmonary disease [COPD]), or a urinary blockage
+- if you have a history of kidney or liver problems, certain heart problems (eg, slow or irregular heartbeat, sick sinus syndrome), inflammation of the pancreas (pancreatitis), seizures (eg, epilepsy), stomach or bowel problems (eg, an ulcer), lung or breathing problems (eg, asthma, chronic obstructive pulmonary disease [COPD]), or a urinary blockage (trouble urinating)

 - if you have dementia or other decreased mental ability that is not caused by Alzheimer or Parkinson disease